gowenrw/cowboys_vs_dinosaurs/docs/index.md

 Connect to the access point which is open and does not require a password, then browse http://192.168.1.31 to start the adventure.
 This is a simple choose your own adventure game.
 This was added in code revision 2 so if this does nothing then you are running an older code version.

-# Details

-Detailed Information about the project will be posted here soon.

-# Assembly Instructions

-Assembly Instructions will be posted here soon.